ygemici/osz/loader/README.md

 ```

 Interrups are turned off, GDT unspecified, but valid and code segment running on ring 0 (supervisor mode).
 The stack is at the top of the memory, starting at zero and growing downwards.
+The first 16G of RAM is identity mapped.

 You can locate your initrd in memory using the [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h)'s initrd_ptr and initrd_size members.
 The boot time and a platform independent memory map is also provided in bootboot structure.

-The screen is properly set up with a 32 bit (x8r8g8b8) linear framebuffer, mapped at the defined location (the physical address of the framebuffer can be found in the bootboot structure's fb_ptr field).
+The screen is properly set up with a 32 bit (x8r8g8b8) linear framebuffer, mapped at the defined location (the physical address of the framebuffer can be found in the [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h)'s fb_ptr field).

 [Environment](https://github.com/bztsrc/osz/blob/master/etc/sys/config) is passed to your kernel as newline separated "key=value" pairs.

 Filesystem drivers
 ------------------

+For boot partition, BIOS/Multiboot version expects *defragmented* FAT12, FAT16 or FAT32 filesystems.
+EFI version relies on any filesystem that's supported by EFI Simple FileSystem Protocol.

 Luckily the EFI loader can load files from the boot partition with the
 help of the firmware.
-MultiBoot implementation is not so lucky,
+BIOS/MultiBoot implementation is not so lucky,
 therefore it needs an extra functions to do that.
 That function however
 is out of the scope of this specification: the BOOTBOOT Protocol only
-states that a compatible loader must be able to load initrd and environment
+states that a compatible loader must be able to load initrd and environment,
-from the boot partition, but does not describe how.
+but does not describe how or from where.
+They can be loaded from ROM or over
+network for example.

-On the other hand it does specify one API function to locate a file (the kernel)
+On the other hand BOOTBOOT does specify one API function to locate a file (the kernel)
-inside initrd, but the ABI is also implementation specific.
-This function
+inside the initrd image, but the ABI is also implementation (and architecture) specific.
-receives a pointer to initrd in memory, and returns a pointer to the
+This function receives a pointer to initrd in memory as well as the kernel's filename, and
-first byte of the kernel and it's size.
-On error (if filesystem is not recognized or
+returns a pointer to the first byte of the kernel and it's size.
+On error (if filesystem is
-the kernel is not found) returns {NULL,0}.
+not recognized or the kernel is not found) returns {NULL,0}.
 Plain simple.

 ```c
 typedef struct {